buttafraz22/stocks-visualizer/README.md

 # stocks-visualizer

-This is a basic project repository set up by me during my training project at Arbisoft in Summer 2024.
+This is a basic project repository set up by me for my Ambassador AI project.

 ## Setup Pre-requirements